The Magic of Chocolate: Anthologies

-OVA
+Original video animation

-An original video animation adaptation was announced on the wrap-around band released with volume 3 on November 29, 2010.
+An original video animation (OVA) adaptation was announced on the wrap-around band released with volume 3 on November 29, 2010.
 The episodes were distributed through the Ciao Ciao TV!
 DVD discs included in the monthly magazine Ciao, starting with the April 2011 issue; the final episode was published with the February 2013 issue.
-All episodes are currently available to watch on Ciao's official YouTube channel.
+All episodes were made available to watch on Ciao's official YouTube channel in 2021.

 Light novels

 The light novel adaptation of The Magic of Chocolate is written by Riku Hozumi (穂積りく) with illustrations provided by Rino Mizuho.
 Volume 4 was written by Sayoko Fujiwara (藤原サヨコ), with Hozumi credited as a co-writer.
 The light novel series is published by Shogakukan under the Shogakukan Junior Bunko imprint.

 Film

 A live-action movie adaptation, first announced in January 2021, was released on June 18 the same year.
 The film stars Maho Yamaguchi as Chocolat in her film debut.
 It is produced by Shinya Furugori and Kana Ohtsubo, with Tomonobu Morikawa directing and Tatsuya Kanazawa writing the script.